Gunnar & Michaela · France 2027

 • Lodging: Another couple travels with you and splits hotel cost 50/50 — your line is effectively your room(s) for 8 hotel nights (same ballpark as one couple with two rooms split).

 • Context Travel: Michaela’s 50% member discount on the private D-Day from Bayeux (list US$2,462; discounted party total ~$1,231).
 You split that net 50/50 with the other couple~$616 in this budget.
-Mont Saint-Michel is now an optional swap/add-on, not included in the continuity-safe base plan.
+Mont Saint-Michel Mar 2 is a separate booked day (coach + abbey); budget line below.

 Category You two (USD)